AdamWilmowski/GuitarCenterAI/README.md

 ### Learning Features

-1. **Saving Examples**:
+1. **Saving Descriptions**:
-   - After generating a description, click "Save as Example"
+   - After generating a description, click "Save Description"
+   - Add a title, category, and tags
    - This helps the AI understand your preferred style

 2. **Correcting Descriptions**: